Technology Enhanced Classrooms (TECs)

 Technology Enhanced Classrooms (TECs) are equipped with technology that's permanently installed in the room.
 View a list of all UNLV TECs.

 Faculty, are you interested in improving the classrooms on campus?
 We are looking for input from faculty to make improvement in the classrooms and the installed technology.
 Please fill out our TEC survey and give us your thoughts on how the classrooms are meeting, or not meeting your needs.

 All general purpose TECs include the equipment described below.
 The type of equipment available inside a TEC (i.e., brand of computer, type of projector or document camera) will vary depending on the room.
 Some examples of equipment and a brief explanation are provided below:

 - Lectern: With the exception of the multimedia projector, the lectern houses the equipment.

-- Integrated classroom control: There are currently three different standards for devices used to control the equipment in a TEC.
+- Integrated classroom control: There are currently two different standards for devices used to control the equipment in a TEC.
 Most classrooms include an Extron Media Link Controller which has a push button interface to select power on/off, device selection, DVD/VCR controls and, in some rooms, screen control.
 In larger classrooms and auditoriums, you may find Crestron Touchpanels which will have the same type of buttons as the Extron Push Buttons (except you touch the panel).
-Older classrooms use an EzTroll solution which provides the instructor basic on/off and device selection.

 - Computer (PC): TECs are equipped with a computer and Internet access.
 Computers within these classrooms will not require a login.
 Restart the computer if there is a login prompt.